 We tend to think of time as a linear force, moving in but one direction, distancing itself from the past, hurrying toward the future, leaving us all scrambling not to miss the present.
 But what about time interdependency?
 It is a well-known fact that the past has inspired later events, but could it be that the present can influence the past as well?
 We hear and read about thoughts people had in the past, things they did, and we have what they left behind.
 Could contemporary thoughts and acts have had an echo in the past as well?
 I would like to think so.
 Human emotions are constantly mirrored, producing reactions that must have happened in the past, given that they are fundamental, such as self-doubt, curiosity and satisfaction.

-The stories of three neighbors unfold in AND SO I BEGIN., all of them living next door to each other, in the same city, yet at different times.
+The stories of three artists unfold in AND SO I BEGIN., all of them living next door to each other, in the same city - yet at different times.
 A few steps and a few decades apart.
 Their emotions’ echoes flying back and forth, they begin to paint a new image of time and sequence.
 And so we all begin to gain an advantage over one of our biggest opponents in life: time.

 Margarethe Baillou, Writer/Director/Producer